Standards of Conduct

 Grievance procedure for complaints of disability discrimination

-Bluffton University s policy is to provide a prompt and fair method of resolving complaints of discrimination based upon a disability.
+Bluffton University’s policy is to provide a prompt and fair method of resolving complaints of discrimination based upon a disability.

-- Complaints of discrimination based on a disability must be forwarded in writing to the Section 504 Coordinator, Bluffton University, 1 University Drive, Bluffton, OH 45817-2104.
+- Complaints of discrimination based on a disability must be forwarded in writing to the counselor for disability services, Bluffton University, 1 University Drive, Bluffton, OH 45817-2104.
 For additional information, call 419-358-3215.

 - A complaint must be filed in writing within 15 working days after the complainant becomes aware of the alleged violation.

 Bluffton University computers and the campus network are the property of Bluffton University and are maintained as an educational resource for use by members of the campus community and guests with authorized network passwords.
 Authorized users agree to use the Bluffton network in accordance with the Bluffton standards for campus conduct and to abide by all relevant academic standards and laws with respect to copyright and the responsible use of network and internet resources.